jerry9871/CausalLinkSim/README.md

 - Spacetime is a container where the particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
 - Transactional interpretation of quantum mechanics ?
 - Do the quanta traveling across causal links cause the quantization in spacetime we observe ?
-- Pure speculation: Universe "optimizes" the interaction between particles, so distant causal links are not evaluated.
-That's why we invented wave functions and Schrodinger equation - to describe the potentiality.
-When universe's substrate is forced to establish a causal link to an external system, this is when the observation and wave function collapse happens.
+- Pure speculation: Universe "optimizes" the interaction between particles, so irrelevant causal links are not evaluated.
+We invented wave functions and Schrodinger equation - to describe the potentiality, but it is just another confusing mathematical abstraction.
+When the universe's substrate is forced to establish a causal link from one enclosed system to another, this is what we call observation and when wave function collapse happens.